Card on File compliance for REST Pay Display

 To use v2/card/tokens, the Clover Core Payments App must be installed on the device.

-Only v2/card/tokens will prompt customers for their consent. v1/card/tokens does not support this new behavior.
-This customer prompt can be suppressed by setting "suppressConfirmation": true as needed, but Clover recommends to always prompt for consent by default.
+Only v2/card/tokens prompt customers for their consent.
+The endpoint v1/card/tokens does not support this behavior.
+This customer prompt can be suppressed by setting the "suppressConfirmation": true as needed, but Clover recommends to always prompting for consent by default.

 V2 tokenization request and response